lutz-ash43/teiknical_ashleylutz/README.md

 # Launching the application
 In order to generate the app, from within the repo ru the command streamlit run app.py
     - this will launch the streamlit application from which the user can add/drop samples, generate cell frequencies, run a Mann U test on the relative cell frequencies between responers and nonresponders, plot boxplots and conduct further grouping to determine counts of subset of intrerest
+    - default paths are set for this project but these can be specificed as arguments using the parameters --db_path, --csv_path, --cell_cols

 # Explain the schema
 - The schema is derived from the csv used to generate it in the create_db function.
 This optimizes flexibility as the same function could be used to generate schemas and dbs for different output.
 For each column in the csv the name, dtype and whether or not there were any NA values for that column in the input data is mapped to reflect the same characteristics in the schema.